Tesla hits record profit despite parts shortage, ship delays

 Excluding special items such as stock-based compensation, Palo Alto, California-based Tesla made $1.86 per share, beating analyst estimates of $1.62.
 CEO Elon Musk has said he's moving the headquarters to Austin, Texas, the dateline of Wednesday’s earnings release.

 Some of the quarterly profit, though, came from selling regulatory credits to other automakers.
 Tesla made $279 million on credits during the quarter.
-Other automakers buy the credits when they can’t meet emissions and fuel-economy standards.

 “A variety of challenges, including semiconductor shortages, congestion at ports and rolling blackouts, have been impacting our ability to keep factories running at full speed,” the company said in a statement to shareholders.
-“We believe our supply chain, engineering and production teams have been dealing with these global challenges with ingenuity, agility and flexibility that is unparalleled in the automotive industry.”

 Earlier this month Tesla said it delivered a record 241,300 electric vehicles in the third quarter even as it wrestled with the shortages that have hit the entire auto industry.
+Most automakers reported sales declines in the U.S. last quarter due to chip and other shortages, including General Motors and Ford.

+Previously, Musk has said Tesla kept its manufacturing lines running largely by finding chips from alternate suppliers and then scrambling to rewrite some of the software in its cars to ensure all the technology remained compatible.

 Third-quarter sales rose 72% over the 140,000 deliveries Tesla made for the same period a year ago.

-Note: This story has been corrected to show that Tesla made a $331 million net profit in the third quarter of 2021, not $300 million.